kubapeter/portfolio/Coursera Courses/Specializations/Meta Back-End Developer/Introduction to Back-End Development/Week 3/README.md

 - Component hierarchy
 - Alternatives to React: Lodash, Luxon, Redux, Axios, Jest

-## Assignments
+## Lab exercises

-1. Creating an HTML Document
+1. Working with Bootstrap grid
-"In this exercise you will you will practice creating a simple HTML document."
+> "In this exercise, you will practice building a webpage using the Bootstrap Grid.
+> Goal: Create a two-column food menu for Little Lemon.
+> Objectives
+>- Set up the Bootstrap container.
+>- Display the Little Lemon logo in the top center of the webpage using Bootstrap.
+>- Display the food menu in two columns using Bootstrap Grid."

 2. Styling a page
 "In this exercise you will you will practice applying CSS rules to HTML elements."